hpc-carpentry/hpc-carpentry.github.io/_posts/2019/08/2019-08-20-workshop-request-form-updates-teaser.md

 tags: ["Website", "Workshops", “Forms”]
 ---

 Have you had a desire to request a Carpentries workshop but weren’t sure where to go?
 Wanted to notify us of a self-organised workshop without having to complete an extensive form?
 Taught a self-organized workshop that was shorter or longer than the standard, or mixed and matched curriculum?
-Have you had questions regarding the logistics of a workshop and wasn't sure where to go?
+Have you had questions regarding the logistics of a workshop and weren't sure where to go?

 If you said *YES* to any of these questions, then continue reading!
 In the upcoming weeks we will be updating several processes as it relates to The Carpentries workshops.
 We want to be sure you are aware of the changes before they happen :)